jaquerinte/caravel_radiation_harden/README.md

 - Version 2.0V Extended:
   - Added support for the wishbone interface to access all of the internal register data.
-  - Added the PMU to have counters for write operations.
-  - Added the PMU counters for writes, reads, uncorrected errors and corrected errors for each of the 32 registers.
+  - Added a Monitoring Unit with counters for write and read operations, uncorrected and corrected errors for each of the 32 registers.
-  - Added duplicate PMU for have a copy of the values.
+  - The Monitoring Unit is redundant in order to provide reliable values

 - Version 2.0V:
   - Added support for shadow registers (duplication).